kallejahn/python-for-hydrology/README.md

 ### Install Python and dependencies:
 1. If you have already installed Python using Anaconda, you can skip this step.
 If not, install [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you prefer)
 2. If you are using __Windows__: go to the start menu and open "Anaconda prompt".
 An anaconda command line window will open.
 (On __Linux__ or __MacOS__, just use the standard terminal.)
 Navigate to the course repo folder on your machine.
 You can accomplish this by typing `cd your/folder/path` and pressing < enter >.
 Replace `your/folder/path` with the path to the course material folder on your computer.
 3. Next, type `conda env create -f environment.yml`.
 This will create an anaconda environment called "pyclass" and install the python dependencies required for this course.
 It may take a while.
+If a Windows prompt comes up requesting admin credentials, just exit the prompt.
+Everything should still install correctly.
 Should you wish, you can inspect the *environment.yml* file in the repo folder to see what dependecies are being installed.

 ### Start jupyter notebook
 You will need to do this step any time you wish to open one of the course notebooks.